techtown-training/kubernetes-intro/exercise/exercise2.3-k8s_simple_example.md

 ### Services

-Pods, Replicasets and Deployments and all done with one command!
+Pods, ReplicaSets and Deployments and all done with one command!
 But that's not all.
 We need a scalable way to access our services, so k8s team came up with
 [Services](http://kubernetes.io/docs/user-guide/services)

 Services provide special Virtual IPs load balancing traffic to the set of pods in a replica sets.